Best 500 Series Compressor picks by our Audio Engineer 2024

 • Optical

 Optical or Opto compressors use a light source to determine gain reduction.
 How bright the built-in light source is determines the intensity of the incoming signal voltage.
-These compressors use photocells as a detector to determine the amount of compression that is applied.
-They are less sensitive to transients, peaks and sudden spikes meaning much higher ratios can be used.
+They use photocells as a detector to determine the amount of compression that is applied.
+Opto compressoers are less sensitive to transients, peaks and sudden spikes meaning much higher ratios can be used.
 They tend to have natural smoothness in response time due to the inherent delay of triggering the attack and release of the compressor.

 • Variable-MU

-Variable-MUs are tube-based compressors known for their tone and warmth.
+Variable-MUs or Vari MU compressors are tube-based compressors known for their tone and warmth.
 Their design uses input voltage changes to alter the bias of the tubes that controls the gain-reduction stage.
-They tend to have a “soft-knee” and "slow-attack" style that produces a more smooth compression.
+Vari Mu compressors tend to have a “soft-knee” and "slow-attack" style that produces a more smooth compression.
 Their ratios are program-dependent and increase with the gain reduction.
 This means the louder a transient is, the harder the compression.
 They have a slower and less impulsive response time compared to FET and VCA compressors.

 • FET

 Field Effect Transistor compressors provide highly colored versions of compression and fundamentally are a subset of VCA compressors.
-Compared to Variable-MU and optical options, they have more control on grabbing harsh transients.
-They are often used as a solid-state emulation of tubes and have a much faster response when it comes to compression.
+Compared to Variable-MU and optical options, FET comp units have more control on grabbing harsh transients.
+They are often used as a solid-state emulation of the tube analog sound, and have a much faster response when it comes to compression.
 Their trademark sound produces a punchy and full of imbued character.

 Hard Knee Vs Soft Knee Compression